agpranjal/RealChat/README.md

 # RealChat
-Asynchronous chat application written in django channels and websockets
+Asynchronous chat application written with django channels and websockets

 ### Features:
 + Peer to Peer chat (with proper authentication and message storage)